-For most users, particularly with Microsoft Windows 10, the last operating system you will ever need, there has been no need for product keys because there has been no "new" version of Windows.
-With the pending release of Windows 11, however, those blissful days may be over, and users may find they need to know their Windows 10 product key after all.
+For most users, particularly with Microsoft Windows 10, the last operating system you will ever need, there has been no need for product keys because there has been no “new” version of Windows.
+When this article was first published in August 2021, Windows 11 was a pending release – now that it’s available, we have tips on how to find your product key in Windows 11.
+However, some users may still need to know their Windows 10 product key.

 Your Windows 10 product key should be listed on a sticker located on your computer hardware somewhere—typically in the most inaccessible spot possible.
 But before you go crawling behind your desk looking for a 25-digit alphanumeric code printed in fine print on the backside of your PC, there are less strenuous ways to track down your Windows 10 product key.